ianrose2k/cfgi-ionic-app/README.md

 - Allow for multiple expertise dropdown selection search

 ##### How to get the specific link for CalendlyScreen:
 1. Get the attorney’s embedded Calendly link code.
-The directions on how to get this link is provided within a short video located in the CFGI INF 191 Capstone Google Drive, in ‘Final Deliverable’ under “Other Resources”.
+The directions on how to get this link is provided within a short video located in the CFGI INF 191 Capstone Google Drive, in ‘documentation'.
+Linked here: https://drive.google.com/file/d/1n_pyaxTl7vPluqlV34N3yi4Qf3dUxn96/view?usp=sharing
 2. To use the WebView component, first create an external html file with the embedded Calendly link within the body tag of the html file.
 3. Then, using the Amazon AWS web hosting service, create a bucket and upload the html file within.
 Make sure to make the bucket’s permissions and restriction to public so that the app can have access to the link.
 4. Then, AWS will provide an external link that points to the hosted html file.